-Directive versus Non-Directive Style
+Non-Directive Coaching Style

-The idea is that the coach fundamentally believes that the coachee is innately creative and has the ability to answer every question that may arise to move themselves forward in their lives.
+The idea is that the coach fundamentally believes that the coachee is innately creative and has the ability to find within themselves answers that will forward them forward in their lives.

 This helps a coachee navigate towards an outcome, and only the coachee can choose which path they would like to go along.

-A coach may combine different strategies in helping their clients and may in some instances take a more directive approach.
+A coach may combine different strategies to help their clients, and may in some instances take a more directive approach.

 This assumes that the coach or leader that uses a directive style has more knowledge and experience of the given problem.

 If a coach is consistently taking a directive approach by providing advice to the client, they are acting more like a consultant or mentor.

 The metaphor for a directive coaching style is that of an arrow.
 Just like an arrow, a directive coaching style that goes directly to the problem which the client is experiencing.

 With a directive coaching style, the coach usually has lots of experience with the issue the client is experiencing.

 Because the coach has been there and done it, they can provides the exact steps to follow to solve the problem in the most efficient way.